oxidecomputer/terraform-provider-oxide/docs/resources/oxide_snapshot.md

 This resource manages snapshots.

 -> This resource currently only provides create, read and delete actions.
-An update requires a resource replacement
+An update requires a resource replacement.

 ## Example Usage